New York and its history of storms

 2012's Hurricane Sandy broke no wind or rainfall records in the Big Apple, but this massive hurricane proved one of the costliest ever to affect the USA.
 It brought winds up to 100 mph and widespread flooding from the associated storm surge.
 The surge flooded large parts of lower Manhattan, including subways and tunnels, caused mass power outages and destroyed thousands of homes and businesses, not just in New York but also in neighbouring New Jersey.

 Before we look at how Sandy developed into one of New York City's most notorious visitors it's worth taking a closer look at some general aspects of tropical cyclones and hurricanes.

-A tropical cyclone is the generic name given to a weather system over tropical or sub-tropical waters containing an organised area of thunderstorms, with cyclonic winds (anticlockwise in the northern hemisphere) around a low pressure centre.
+A tropical cyclone is the generic name given to a weather system over tropical or sub-tropical waters containing an organised area of Thunder and lightning, with cyclonic winds (anticlockwise in the northern hemisphere) around a low pressure centre.
 The tropical cyclone spectrum ranges from relatively small, weak storms called tropical depressions, with surface wind speeds less than 38 mph, to powerful hurricanes with surface wind speeds in excess of 160 mph.
 They are among the most dangerous natural hazards on earth and every year they cause considerable loss of life and damage to property.

 Tropical cyclones typically start life over tropical oceans, forming when tropical thunderstorms are able to cluster and merge together in areas where the sea surface temperature is 27 ºC or more, where wind speed does not vary greatly with height and where winds near the ocean surface blow from different directions.